basilesportif/gall-guide/arms.md

 If you type `|start %dbug` at the Dojo, you'll be able to browse to `yourshipurl/~debug` and see the current state of every app in the ship that uses `dbug`.

+How does this work?
+If you look at `/lib/dbug/hoon`, you'll see that its `agent` arm simply takes a Gall agent as the sample.
+Then it creates an `ag` alias that gives its bowl to that agent.
+At the top of `on-poke`, we test whether the incoming mark is `%dbug`.
+If it's not, then it just forwards the `[mark vase]` sample to the agent.
+If it is, it does `dbug` stuff to print the agent's state.

+Because `dbug` takes the `agent` as an argument, it can call any of that `agent`'s arms.
+It calls them either to provide default behavior, or to get the agent's state using `on-save`.

 ## Summary
 You've now seen all the pieces that make up a complete Gall app, with a conceptual overview of the kinds of things that each of the arms handle.
 If this seems overwhelming, **don't panic**.
 I'll take you through each part of this program structure in great detail in the upcoming lessons.

 ## Exercises

 ### Code Reading
 In your pier, browse to the `/app/` directory.
 Open up 4 random files there.
 See if you can find:
 * the Ford imports